Dip. Couns MBACP (Medway)

 Training, qualifications & experience

-As part of my ongoing training, I attend regular CPD and events to ensure my knowledge remains updated.
+I regularly attend training and CPD events to ensure my knowledge is expanded and remains up to date.

 British Association for Counselling & Psychotherapy (BACP)